The Utah Deaf History Museum

 Author's Note

-I had the privilege of working with Rob Kerr, Julio Enriquez, and Nancy Christensen Li, all members of the Utah Association of the Deaf Museum Committee, to create the museum.
-In 2014, the museum expanded its reach with Pamela Mower's innovative ideas, which enabled us to showcase our rich history in the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing.
-I invite you to experience the unique journey through our rich history by visiting our museum whenever you have the opportunity!
+In 2014, I had the pleasure of collaborating with Robert Kerr, Julio Enriquez, and Nancy Christensen Li, who were all part of the Utah Association of the Deaf Museum Committee.
+Together, we worked to bring our museum to life.
+Thanks to Pamela Mower's fresh and innovative ideas, we were able to expand our efforts and share our vibrant history at the Robert G. Sanderson Community Center for the Deaf and Hard of Hearing.
+I warmly invite you to explore this unique journey through our rich heritage by visiting the museum whenever possible!

 Enjoy!